htmlburger/carbon-fields-docs/documentation/50-extending/20-field-as-a-library.md

 1. Create your own git repo based on https://github.com/htmlburger/carbon-field-template
 1. Setup a blank WordPress installation
 1. Browse to the default theme directory (e.g. twentyseventeen)
-1. Install the Carbon Fields WordPress plugin OR Call `composer require htmlburger/carbon-fields`
+1. Call `composer require htmlburger/carbon-fields`
 1. Edit the `functions.php` file
 1. Add this code to the top of functions.php:
     ```php